mantidproject/mantid/docs/source/concepts/WorkingWithWorspaces.rst

     :options: +NORMALIZE_WHITESPACE

-    The variable myWS now points to the workspace called my_new_workspace my_new_workspace has been created that also points to the workspace called my_new_workspace myOtherWS now points to the workspace called myOtherWS
+    The variable myWS now points to the workspace called my_new_workspace myOtherWS now points to the workspace called myOtherWS

 Workspace Properties